ryanh2o3/Lumine-backend/README.md

 # PicShare

-PicShare is a photo‑only social app focused on simple sharing and a clean feed.
+PicShare is a photo‑only social media app focused on simple sharing and a clean feed.
 It is designed to run centrally in Europe with a focus on efficiency, low operating costs, and predictable scaling.

+This has not been deployed to cloud services yet.
+Still working on the ios and android clients.
+Don't want to be costing a fortune just for me to test my half finished clients :)

 ## Goals